discord-tickets/migrate-v3-to-v4/README.md

 ## Limitations

 - This tool only works with version **3.1** of the bot.
 If you are using an older version, you will need to update to version **3.1** first.
 - This tool can't be used to change the database type (e.g. from SQLite to MySQL).
+This isn't a technical limitation, so you can open an issue if you want this to be supported.
+- You need **two** databases.

 ## Steps